neurallayer/roboquant/docs/INSTALL.md

 ./mvnw dokka:dokka | grep "Undocumented"
 ```

-Please note the `release` profile has its own dokka task to generate a javadoc jar file.
+Please note the `release` profile has its own dokka task to generate a Javadoc jar file.

 ## Performance Test
 To see the built-in performance tests, run `roboquant/test/org/roboquant/samples/Performance.kt`: